-Why do truckload rates change so regularly?
-To help shippers better understand why freight rates are different per mode, distance, and product, we’ll be doing a blog series that dives into specific cost variables.
+Why do full truckload rates change so regularly?
+To help shippers better understand why truckload freight rates are different per mode, distance, and product, we’ll be doing a blog series that dives into specific cost variables.

 We’re starting with full truckload rates (FTL) because it is the most common mode.
 It is used when a single shipper produces enough cargo to fill up an entire truck.
 Truckload rates are arguably the simplest mode calculation, using a cost per mile traveled or a flat door-to-door rate.
 For the most part, the type and amount of product being shipped does not impact the truckload rate as long as the normal freight insurance is adequate and the total weight is under 45,000 lbs.

 Still, that flat rate is calculated using a multitude of variables.
-The key to being a smarter transportation professional is understanding the inputs that go into rate calculations, then using them to drive future decisions and strategy.
+The key to being a smarter transportation professional is understanding the inputs that go into truckload rate calculations, then using them to drive future decisions and strategy.

-Here’s what should be considered when determining the cost of your truckload freight:
+Here’s what should be considered when determining your truckload rates:

 - Origin/destination, or lane